The Gulag Archipelago

 The Gulag Archipelago is billed as a “literary investigation” by Alexsandr Solzhenitsyn.
 One wonders, what is literary about recounting Soviet atrocities?
 As we read on, we learn it isn’t a pretentious message.
 Solzhenitsyn has a grander reason for writing this book, and it is an investigation, not about the Soviets but their victims.

 In The Gulag Archipelago, Solzhenitsyn uses his own experience, and those of 227 others, to illustrate the abject cruelty and farcical lawlessness under Joseph Stalin.
 It’s not a retelling of war crimes, but crimes on civilians.
 The Soviet regime perpetrated its worst offenses not against foreign soldiers, but against its own weak and defenseless population.
-They were destroyed on the whims of the State.
+A citizen was destroyed by the whims of the State.

 The final destination for these citizens?
 One of the many secret Soviet prisons hidden throughout the country, an ‘archipelago’ of deadly gulags.
 It takes a compassionate writer to make tolerable this clinical recounting of barbarism.
 Solzhenitsyn is morally outraged.
 The heat he shows over these events fills the bleak subject of his book with a humanistic warmth.
 And since he was one of the regime’s prisoners, Solzhenitsyn speaks with an authority no paid journalist could match.